drbenmorgan/cmake-compile-features/README.md

 The critical setting is the `CMAKE_CXX_STANDARD_DEFAULT` variable.
 This is required for compilers that have the notion of setting the standard.

+Intel also has the issue (as with Non-Apple/BSD Clang) of Standard Library selection, though compile features should only refer to things the compiler can generate code for.
+Needs further investigation, e.g. to use CMake's compiler feature detection mechanism to check stdlib impl/version as part of feature checking.
+Or could use separate stdlib detection.

 ## Compiler vs Library Features
 Important to note the difference between *compiler* (syntax) features and